MeghnaNatraj/course-management-java/README.md

 ## Algorithm

 Based on a first come first serve basis, in the first iteration, the first preference of a student is allotted, if a seat is available in a class, and left unassigned if not.
 In the second iteration, the second preference is checked, only if the student has still not been allotted a subject, and the second preference is allotted if a seat is available in that class.
-This process continues until all 4 preferences are checked or until all students are allotted subjects.

-If a student still has no subject allotted, the subject taken by the maximum number of students is assigned.
-If the student’s first preference cannot be allotted (i.e, limit of a class has been reached) then the second, third or fourth preference is allotted.
-If none of the choices as selected by the student matches the subjects offered, then the one selected by most students is assigned as a default.
+This process continues until all 4 preferences are checked or until all students are allotted subjects.If a student still has no subject allotted, the subject taken by the maximum number of students is assigned as a default.